BetaFoprhoton/shao-s-Flight-Control-with-cc-vs/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) 下面翻译是百度机翻 + 手改，如有问题请指正 :)
 !-->
-This flight control's goal is to make it simulate the operational feel of various types of aircraft and have basic functions such as autonomous driving, pathfinding, and obstacle avoidance.
+This flight control's goal is to make it **simulate the operational feel of various types of aircraft** and have basic functions such as **autonomous driving**, **pathfinding**, and **obstacle avoidance**.

 This universal flight control is a rewrite of [the previous generation quadcopter propeller flight control](https://github.com/BetaFoprhoton/shao-s-Flight-Control-with-cc-vs/tree/oldVersion).
 The principle of the previous generation quadcopter flight control was to use [CC:Tweaked](https://github.com/cc-tweaked/CC-Tweaked) to control the speed controller, modify the lift and reverse torque brought by the physical bearing propeller (flap bearing + flap), and thus achieve closed-loop attitude control.
-However, as a result, deployment and parameter tuning are very complicated, making it difficult to replicate to other models and having poor universality.
+However, as a result, deployment and parameter tuning are **very complicated**, making it difficult to replicate to other models and **having poor universality**.

-So this version of the universal flight controller was born, which uses the [CC: VS](https://github.com/TechTastic/CC-VS) extension API as its power source, can be used out of the box, deployed with just one click, and is very convenient!
+So this version of the universal flight controller was born, which uses the **[CC: VS](https://github.com/TechTastic/CC-VS) extension API** as its power source, can be used out of the box, deployed with just one click, and is **very convenient**!
-The new version no longer relies on CC: VS, but changes all power to [Void Power Mod](https://github.com/dfdyz/VoidPowerMod),
+The new version no longer relies on CC: VS, but changes all power to **[Void Power Mod](https://github.com/dfdyz/VoidPowerMod).**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>